Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Experiments

 \subsubsection{Attention score visualization}

-In this section, we visualize attention coefficients for both perspectives on the MOOC and USLegis datasets (see Figure \ref{fig8}).
-This enables observation of the focus areas for the two perspectives in transductive and inductive tasks.
-Generally, the evolving perspective exhibits higher attention coefficients, typically reaching values of 0.3 or higher, while the raw perspective tends to have smaller coefficients, usually below 0.4.
-These coefficient values align with the model's ability to gain deeper insights into historical events post-learning, emphasizing extraction of a limited amount of valid information.
+In this section, we visualize the attention coefficients for both perspectives on the MOOC and USLegis datasets (see Figure \ref{fig8}).
+This allows us to observe the areas of focus for the two perspectives in transductive and inductive tasks.
+In general, the evolving perspective has higher attention coefficients, typically reaching values of 0.3 or higher, while the original perspective tends to have smaller coefficients, typically below 0.4.
+These coefficient values are consistent with the model's ability to gain deeper insights into historical events after learning, emphasizing the extraction of a limited amount of valid information.
 On both the MOOC and USLegis datasets, the evolving perspective in the transductive task directs more attention to neighbors closer in the time series.
-Specifically, on the MOOC dataset, the evolving perspective exhibits exceptional attention to the nearest temporal neighbors.
+Specifically, on the MOOC dataset, the evolving perspective shows exceptional attention to the closest temporal neighbors.
 Conversely, in the inductive task, the focus is relatively more diffuse.
-For the raw perspective on both datasets, temporal attention on the MOOC dataset is notably larger and broader in the transductive task.
-On the USLegis dataset, attention remains essentially the same for both transductive and inductive tasks.
+For the original perspective on both datasets, temporal attention is significantly larger and broader on the MOOC dataset in the transductive task.
+For the USLegis dataset, attention remains essentially the same for both transductive and inductive tasks.